aibolem/vexflow-wiki-vexchords/Tutorial.md

 -   `Flow.articulationCodes.articulations` - List of articulation codes.
 -   `Flow.ornamentCodes.ornaments` - List of ornament codes.

 # Step 4: Beam Your Notes

 VexFlow can beam your notes for you, but only if you ask it to.
-The `Beam` class, when passed a set of contiguous notes (in a shared voice), is responsible for rendering beams based on the durations of each contained note.
+The `Beam` class, when passed a set of adjacent notes (in a shared voice), is responsible for rendering beams based on the durations of each note.
+See this example:
-Let's create a melody.

 ```javascript
 const notes = [new StaveNote({ clef: "treble", keys: ["e##/5"], duration: "8d" }).addAccidental(0, new Accidental("##")).addDotToAll(), new StaveNote({ clef: "treble", keys: ["b/4"], duration: "16" }).addAccidental(0, new Accidental("b"))];